williamsba/Tezos-WordPress-Plugin/README.md

 ## Usage

-The WordPress Widget Boilerplate is ready to activate as-is (and it includes a sample widget with a title, content, and checkbox).
+The HEN WordPress Plugin is ready to activate as-is

 1. Upload all files to a 'hen' directory to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress